MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Results

 \subsection{Objective Evaluation (Structured Field Recall)}

-We evaluate factual accuracy using field-level recall across five structured attributes from laboratory-style reports.
-A predicted item is matched to ground truth based on normalized \textit{name} alignment, with recall computed independently for the remaining fields.
-All scores are averaged over three decoding runs with different seeds, yielding standard deviations below 5\%, indicating high evaluation stability.
+We evaluate structured extraction on laboratory-style reports using field-level recall over five attributes: \textit{name}, \textit{value}, \textit{unit}, \textit{reference range}, and \textit{abnormality}.
+Predicted entries are matched to ground truth via normalized \textit{name} alignment, after which recall is computed independently for the remaining attributes.
+Results are averaged over three decoding runs with different random seeds; standard deviations are below 5\%, indicating stable evaluation.

-Table~\ref{tab:recall_without_ocr} summarizes vision-language model (VLM) performance in the no-OCR setting, the primary focus of MedRepBench.
-Despite the absence of text recognition, several VLMs—particularly high-capacity or well-aligned ones like Qwen2.5-VL-32B and the InternVL3 series—exhibit strong field-level recall.

-For completeness, Table~\ref{tab:recall_with_ocr_vlm} and Table~\ref{tab:recall_with_ocr_llm} report the performance of VLMs and LLMs respectively under the \textit{+OCR} setting, where structured text is directly provided via a proprietary OCR module.
-This setting provides an upper-bound estimation of extraction capability when decoupled from visual perception.
-Performance improvements are observed across all fields and models, especially in value and range recall.
-However, as analyzed later, this two-stage pipeline suffers from cascading errors and lacks layout grounding.
+Table~\ref{tab:recall_vlm_with_vs_without_ocr} reports VLM performance in our primary \textit{no-OCR} setting (end-to-end, vision-grounded extraction) and the corresponding \textit{OCR-assisted} setting for reference.
+Several models, notably the InternVL3 family and Qwen2.5-VL-32B, achieve meaningful recall even without explicit text input.
+Providing OCR text consistently improves recall across models and fields---especially for \textit{value} and \textit{reference range}---and serves as an approximate upper bound when visual perception errors are minimized.
+Nevertheless, as discussed later, OCR-driven pipelines remain vulnerable to cascading errors and are less grounded in layout, motivating further progress toward robust end-to-end VLMs.

-Although the OCR+LLM pipeline performs well on both objective and subjective metrics, its effectiveness heavily depends on OCR quality.
-Recognition errors—such as missing entries, structural misalignment, or incorrect segmentation—can propagate to the LLM, leading to factual hallucinations like misclassifying normal results as abnormal.
+Although the OCR+LLM pipeline performs well on both objective and subjective metrics, its performance remains highly dependent on OCR quality.
+Recognition errors, such as missing entries, structural misalignment, and incorrect segmentation, can propagate through the pipeline and affect downstream reasoning, resulting in factual hallucinations such as incorrectly identifying normal findings as abnormal.
 Such cascading errors are hard to correct due to the non-end-to-end nature of the pipeline.
 Furthermore, by discarding visual layout cues, OCR+LLM models lack spatial grounding, limiting their robustness and clinical reliability in real-world settings.